okta/okta-sdk-dotnet/docs/InlineHookApi.md

 Replace an Inline Hook

-Updates an inline hook by ID
+Replaces an inline hook by `inlineHookId`

 ### Example
 ```csharp